Period pain can be bad. Excruciatingly, unforgivably, even-worse-than-the-remake-of-Jumanji bad.

 In addition to the menstrual pain remedies already mentioned in this article, UMM recommends drinking six to eight glasses of water a day and exercising for 30 minutes, five days a week, for period cramp relief.

 Further and higher quality research is required in order label the effectiveness of the menstrual pain remedies above as a scientific truth.
 This is not something which is only true regarding the research on period cramp remedies, either.
-Unfortunately, a big percent of all clinical trials, regardless the subject, do not provide high-quality evidence and cannot be used to draw final conclusions.
+Unfortunately, a big percent of all clinical trials, regardless of the subject, do not provide high-quality evidence and cannot be used to draw final conclusions.
 If you want to read more on the subject, check out the article “Why Most Published Research Findings Are False” by the Stanford professor, John P.A.
 Ioannidis.

-However, there’s definitely enough evidence (and enough pain) to make one seriously consider trying out some of the menstrual pain remedies listed above.
+However, there’s enough evidence (and enough pain) to make one seriously consider trying out some of the menstrual pain remedies listed above.
 As always, if you decide to do so, please contact your doctor to make sure the specific remedy/ies you wish to implement are right for you.
 The heating pads are a personal favorite of ours, though certain types of Vitamins and herbs may have the support of more concrete evidence.